PowerDNS/pdns/pdns/README-dnsdist.md

 All                                     0.0                  1       0
 ```

 Here we also see our configuration.
-5 downstreamservers have been configured, of
+5 downstream servers have been configured, of
 which the first 4 have a QPS limit (of 1, 1, 10 and 10 queries per second,
 respectively).
-The final serverhas no limit, which we can easily test:
+The final server has no limit, which we can easily test:

 ```
 $ for a in {0..1000}; do dig powerdns.com @127.0.0.1 -p 5200 +noall > /dev/null; done